 I hope you’ve enjoyed reading my musings on style and fashion trends.
 Do you have a similar or different view to me?
 I’d love to know what you think…

-If you would like some help to make your wardrobe work better for you, please message me directly about my Personal Style Coaching services.
-In additional to Personal Shopping, I also offer Wardrobe Audits.
+If you would like some help to make your wardrobe work better for you, please check out my Styling Services page.
+In additional to Wardrobe Audits, I also offer Personal Shopping trips.

 “Claire looked at what I currently have and gave me some brilliant ideas on what to pair together.
 We came up with a few staples that were missing from my wardrobe and then a week later we met for a shopping session.
 I feel so happy with my wardrobe now – especially as I didn’t have to buy a whole new one and have re-worked so many of my existing items.
 I’ve got loads of new ideas and a renewed fashion confidence!”